 Learning a language like German is much more than vocabulary and grammar.
 It's subtext, slang, context, subtle differences between different phrases, cultural aspects and references like humor and etiquette and much more.
-Learning a new language is learning a new culture and in order to feel more fluent and comfortable in different social situations you need to read, write, hear and speak A LOT, in addition to continuously practicing and improving your skill sets.
+Learning a new language is learning a new culture and in order to feel more fluent and comfortable in different social situations, you need to read, write, hear and speak A LOT, in addition, to continue practicing and improving your skill sets.

 I really love that, because design really is a language and a form of expression.
 It’s a language of modules, materials, colors, shapes and much more.
 And, like any other language, it's a language you can learn on different levels and after you are familiar with the basics you can really start having fun with it and be more creative.

 This process that I'm about to share is the same as I do with my clients at the beginning of our design journey, with the goal to find out what they like and what styles they are naturally drawn to.
 Here’s how you can discover that on your own:

 Seek inspiration online - In addition to following different design blogs and magazines, I particularly love Instagram and Pinterest and use them as sources of inspiration and as tools to collect ideas that I can later reinterpret myself.

 Here are a few accounts that I love, followed by some tips on how to use those platforms wisely:

 Seek inspiration offline - we take photos using our mobile devices ALL THE TIME, and we can use that habit in our favor when we’re exploring our personal style.
 In addition to taking photos of your family, friends and morning coffee, start snapping photos of different objects, shapes, textures and spaces that you see around you and that speak to you.
 Later, when you have a few moments to yourself, organize these photos in different albums, so you could find them easily and use them as inspiration.
 To do so I use Google photos, but naturally, any similar photo organization app will do the trick.